timm/silon/README.md

 Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things.
 -- Sir Isaac Newton

-A (system) that doesn’t have everything is actually easier to (use) in than some that do.
--- Dennis M. Ritchie

 The more you have, the more you are occupied.
 The less you have, the more free you are.
 -- Mother Teresa